1) We Study the Web Host

 We also dig around to gauge the reputation of the hosting company.

-Once the preliminary research is done, we open up an account with the hosting company and purchase a plan (typically, the medium plan of the three offered).
+Once the preliminary research is done, we open up an account with the hosting company and purchase a plan (typically, the most advertised and popular plan offered).

 We pay particular attention to:

-Typically, the web hosting companies give you access to a client area and a hosting control panel.
-The former, however it may be dubbed, is the place where you put your payment details, settle hosting fees, purchase new products and the likes.
+Typically, web hosting companies give you access to a client area and a hosting control panel.
+The former, however, it may be dubbed, is the place where you put your payment details, settle hosting fees, purchase new products and the likes.

 We evaluate both and include their respective setups in our reviews.